Chance Me: MIT and Cornell - Space Sciences (NASA SEES Intern, Rocketry Team, MA Public School, 4.0 GPA)

 • Cornell: RD

-Great record - two higher REA he’s.
-The 35 ACT is great but he’s a higher math can help.
+Great record.
+The 35 ACT is great but a higher math can help.
 Still both are reaches - just because they are for all.

 If you want large schools, CU Boulder and U Arizona are top shelf in planetary science - they’d be great safeties for you.
 ASU as well.

-U Rochester and Florida Texh would make great private school safeties - although not as reputed in the field as the large publics - in case you need more.
+U Rochester and Florida Tech would make great private school safeties - although not as reputed in the field as the large publics - in case you need more.

-I agree - you need a higher test But your 780 Math is strong.
+I agree - you need a higher test.
+But your 780 Math is strong.
 I might take the SAT in hopes of boosting English too.
-I say that because 780 is the 25th percentile at MIT while a 35 is on the ACT That will be a hard lift from a 31 .
+I say that because 780 is the 25th percentile at MIT while a 35 is on the ACT That will be a hard lift from a 31 and you have the math score where you need it already.

 Also, you didn’t mention cost.
 Have you run the NPCs ?
 These are $400k schools for - I’d check career outcomes.
 Cornell has a robust dashboard but even over multiple years doesn’t have enough data to say.

 Take your shot - but I think Cornell is your better odds but given they have no career data, how robust is their astronomy program?
-I might research more - and make sure you can afford - and what to afford these schools.
+I might research more - and make sure you can afford - and that your parents want to afford these schools.
 Lots of great programs in this arena.

 I’d say MIT is a no - as of now - and Cornell - hard to say but you never know.
 You’ll be in range I think - but yes, your test is low in one area on each and that might be what keeps you out.